-Connie Doyle is eighteen and pregnant her boyfriend has kicked her out.
-She accidentaly ends up on a train where she meets Hugh Winterbourne and his wife Patricia who is pregnant.
+Connie Doyle is eighteen and pregnant when her boyfriend kicks her out.
+She accidentally ends up on a train where she meets Hugh Winterbourne and his wife Patricia who is pregnant.
 The ...
 See full summary »

 Two lost souls: she a con-artist in L.A.; he a puppeteer in San Antonio have the same dream linking each with the other.
 He travels to L.A. to find this woman he has become obsessed with.
 She resists, afraid of his kooky ideas until she travels with him to San Antonio and meets his wise grandmother.
 Story of two disparate people linked by "fate" gets increasingly interesting as it rolls along.Written by

 The stone crafter story that Fletcher tells to Roz is a local legend about La Ventana de Rosa (the Rose Window), at the Mission San José in San Antonio.
 See more »

 Fletcher McBracken, after loosely and raggedly cutting out a women's picture, goes to throw it in a basket, and when it lands in the basket the cut out picture is perfectly and roundly trimmed right up to the image of the women.
 See more »